unicode-org/message-format-wg/exploration/delimiting-variant-patterns.md

 **_simple messages_** are messages consisting only of a _pattern_, with no _declarations_ or _selectors_.

-**_group member in good standing_** is any member of the MessageFormat mailing list or watcher of the message-format-wg github repo who has not be banned.
+**_group member in good standing_** is any member of the MessageFormat mailing list or watcher of the message-format-wg github repo who has not been banned.

 ### Candidates